 Different strokes for different folks, I guess. 🙂 However, I do make an awesome analyst and I tend to work best when I am alone because I can easily get distracted by ALL OF THE THINGS.

 As moms, we so undervalue our worth to our families as well as to society.
 Here’s what I mean by that statement.

-If you were to sit down and list out all of the things that you do, and I mean every single thing that you do during the course of your day, not week, for everyone including yourself, you’d be amazed at how incredibly long and exhaustive that list is.
+If you were to sit down and list out all of the things that you do, and I do mean every single thing that you do during the course of your day, for everyone in your family, you’d be amazed at how incredibly long and exhaustive that list is.

-So let’s really take a minute and the hard, not impossible thing and put YOU first.
-Make yourself a priority too!
+So let’s really take a good hot minute and do the hard but definitely not impossible thing and put YOU first.
+You’re going to make yourself a priority too!

 3-Eliminate Distractions To Stay Focused

-For me, it was social media, agreeing to participate in conversations that lead nowhere (ie. social gatherings without a clear purpose) and succumbing to shiny object syndrome.
+For me, it was social media, agreeing to participate in conversations and 1-sided “faux” relationships that lead nowhere (ie. social gatherings without a clear purpose) and succumbing to shiny object syndrome.

 It is as if my brain says, “I want to do all the things.”

 But my body says, “Pfftt, yeah right, Ninja- nope.” 🙄